mngugi/CS_Mathematical_Theories-/README.md

-# Computer Science Mathematical Theory
+Computer Science Mathematical Theory
-## Introduction
+Introduction

-### 1.0 Set Theory
+1.0 Set Theory

-A set is an unordered collection of dicrete objects.
+A set is an unordered collection of discrete objects (called elements or members).

-A set notation is a curly braces {} with commas {, , , , } separating out the elements.
+Set notation uses curly braces {}

-For example a set of Nutural numbbers A = {0,1,3,6,9}
+Elements are separated by commas

+Order does not matter

+Duplicates are ignored

+Example:
+A set of natural numbers:

+A = {0, 1, 3, 6, 9}

+Here:

+0 ∈ A (0 is an element of A)

+2 ∉ A (2 is not in A)